baohuy2209/inventoryoptimization/README.md

 ---

 Thank you for exploring the Medical Inventory Optimization Project on GitHub.
 Your contributions, feedback, and collaborations are highly valued.
-If you have any questions or would like to get involved, please reach out to [Your Name/Your Contact Information].
+If you have any questions or would like to get involved, please reach out to me.